ExmgElements/exmg-elements-monorepo/README.md

   Here is the list of added features
   * router is manged by redux and is placed in object state.router
   * component connected with router have hook methods stateChanged and routeChanged
-  * supported queryParams - can available in state.router
+  * supported queryParams - can obtained from state.router
-  * supported params - can available in state.router
+  * supported params - can obtained from state.router
   * possible to add title to route with placeholder for params
   * possible to add breadcrumbs to route
 * [pwa-helpers](https://github.com/Polymer/pwa-helpers)
 * [Redux](https://redux.js.org/)

-## First of all you need to install router
+## First of all you need to install router package
 ```bash
 npm i @exmg/exmg-lit-router -S
 ```